Family Victims

 I will always remember our dear loving sister Melinda for her bravery.
 Not just in how she faced death once she knew it was over, but for her courage on the battlefield as well.
 She was our sister and she was a real soldier.
 A Schnook helicopter pilot, medic, Gulf War veteran, Officer in Army Reserves, and then a nurse, she made her death so easy on us.
 A twenty-year smoker battling lung cancer, she was only 39 when she passed.

 Lung surgery, painful chemo, radiation, watching her lose her long beautiful hair, Melinda went through hell and she was so brave.
-Then it spead to her brain and she lost her mobility.
+Then it spread to her brain and she lost her mobility.
 It was sad!
 Such a beautiful person yet so addicted to cigarettes, it just makes me furious that we make something in this country that kills people!
 I can't understand that at all.
-Melinda's son is now eighteen and he misses his mother desparately.
+Melinda's son is now eighteen and he misses his mother desperately.
 We all miss her so much!

 Sandy Michael - Sister